-- leases which are for less than a year and/ or - leases for which the underlying asset is of low value.
+- · leases which are for less than a year and/ or - leases for which the underlying asset is of low value.

 If either or both of these options are applied then the payments for such leases will be expensed on a straight-line basis over the life of the contract.
+Disclosures are still required in relation to these leases.